stephen-amori/apmx/cran-comments.md

 * Renamed vignette to a more descriptive title of the workflow involved.

+* Updated filepaths in testthat folder to forward-slashes only.

 ## R CMD check results

 0 errors | 0 warnings | 1 note